tylerneylon/math/lego_puzzle/lego_puzzle.md

 ![](img/annotated_lego_cube.png){width=50%}

-This allows us to construct the puzzle like so:
+You can build a model of the puzzle like this:

 ![](img/piece_steps2.png){width=90%}
 ![](img/puzzle_box_steps.png){width=90%}